GSNWGL Guidelines for In-Person Troop and Service Area Activities (meetings, cookie activities, programs, etc.)

-This guidance is being provided as of August 24, 2021.
+This guidance is being provided as of March 1, 2022.
 These guidelines were pulled together from recommendations of GSUSA, Wisconsin and Michigan health departments, CDC guidelines, and advice from Council advisors.
-We thank you for your commitment to safety by complying to these guidelines.
+We thank you for your commitment to safety by complying with these guidelines.
 GSNWGL will continue to modify this guidance from time to time as circumstances change.

 Meeting Place Guidelines:

-- Outdoor spaces where social distancing can be maintained is a great option.
+- Outdoor spaces where social distancing can be maintained are a great option.

 - For meetings held in public facilities, call